Jinger Duggar Vuolo Wears Shorts, Duggar Family Fans Freak Out

 On the Free Jinger website, which is actually named after Jinger Duggar, forum members began debating about why the 23-year-old Counting On star has suddenly started wearing shorts after a lifetime of sharing “modern modest” skirts and dresses with her female siblings.
 Is it because Jinger has always wanted to wear shorts and was forbidden to do so by her strict parents, or is it because her husband told her that he wants her to wear shorts?

 Jinger Duggar has not revealed her personal feelings about shorts, but her mother, Michelle Duggar, has made it clear that she thinks women shouldn’t wear them.
-In an old blog TLC blog post, Michelle shares her belief that she is defining herself “as a woman by choosing to wear dresses and skirts.”
+In an old TLC blog post, Michelle shares her belief that she is defining herself “as a woman by choosing to wear dresses and skirts.”
 She also explains that her family’s modesty standards are inspired by passages in the Bible.

 “Our interpretation was that from the neck down to the knee should be covered.
 By keeping those private areas covered, there’s not any ‘defrauding’ going on.
 My kids are taught the definition of defrauding as stirring up desires that cannot be righteously fulfilled.
 We don’t believe in defrauding others by the way we dress.”